 What's Required For The Job

-Here's what you should have before you get the feet and hands dirty:
+Here's what you should have before you get your feet and hands dirty:

 You will need a good stable large size wheelbarrow to mix concrete

-in as well as haul away and excess earth.
+in as well as haul away any excess earth.

 Square Nosed Shovel

 A square nosed shovel is excellent for cutting into sod as you lay out the perimeter of your deck.
 It is great for scooping up material from flat surfaces.
 Be sure to have one at your disposal.